feliarana/sharedpg/README.md

 Steps:

 1) Configure port, network, user and password as you wish.
 Default port is 5433:

-Create a network.
-For example, we are craeting the network named "shared" using the bridge driver:
+Create a bridge network.
+For example, in order to create a network named "shared", you can run this command:
 `docker network create --driver bridge shared`

 For more information: